Documentation

 Use the InfluxDB 3 MCP server

-This guide walks you through configuring your LLM agent to run and use the InfluxDB MCP server to interact with your InfluxDB 3 Enterprise server.
+This section walks you through configuring your LLM agent to run and use the InfluxDB database MCP server to interact with your InfluxDB 3 Enterprise server

 Prerequisites